Top Hollande aide quits in conflict of interest row

 Morelle wrote on Facebook that due to his workload he had at times asked drivers to fetch his children from school, without responding to the other issues.

-Reporting by Julien Ponthus and Chine Labbe; Writing by Nick Vinocur and Andrew Callus; Editing by Brian Love and Robin Pomeroy
+Reporting by Julien Ponthus and Chine Labbe; Writing by Nick Vinocur; Editing by Brian Love and Robin Pomeroy